BigCorvus/OpenBCI_Wired_USB/README.md

 ### 3. Contribute!

 If you do some modifications based on this work that you think could be useful for others, please share it.
 Posting your code to github and/or updating this document would be very appreciated!

+## IV.
+Going wireless

+By implementing these changes you can easily eliminate the need for the OpenBCI radios and the dongle by connecting a UART Bluetooth 2.x module.
+See https://github.com/BigCorvus/OpenBCI_Bluetooth2adapter for design files of an adapter PCB.
+I've been able to achieve reliable operation with a sampling rate of 512, which even the OpenBCI GUI 2.0 supports.